prateekgupta3991/localrecon/README.md

 Creating a local installation is relatively easy.
 First install web2py.
 Then checkout the phyloShiny repository.
 Then run the commands

 git submodule init

 git submodule update

 in the phyloShiny folder.
 This will install the dependency BioPython.
-Put it in web2py/applications.
+Put phyloShiny folder in web2py/applications.
 Make an alias (to phyloShiny) called "shiny".
 The demo will be running at http://127.0.0.1:8000/shiny/reconciliotastic/index .